Thibaudkhan/ec_code_php/ec-code-2020-codflix-php-master/README.md

 1. Import the database `codflix.sql`
 1. Pull the repo in the `www/` directory of your local server
 1. Follow the address of your repo.
 For example, if your repo is in ``www/codflix/``, the URL should be http://localhost/codflix or http://127.0.0.1/codflix
+1. Use user coding@gmail.com and password 123456 to be connected

 Nothing else is required.
 You can now start your development